-Travel Managers Reveal Honest Opinions About Travel Tech and Mobile Technology, From Our GBTA Survey
+Opinions on Travel Tech and Mobile Technology: Insights from GBTA Survey

 I’ve spent the majority of my career solving complex problems for travel platforms.
 Which means I’ve also spent a lot of time talking to customers and partners, digging into trends and analyzing data.
 That’s why I was excited to dissect our recent study from Global Business Travel Association.
 The report looks at travel manager views on travel innovation and mobile functionality, and how their programs have changed since the pandemic.

 I found the results of the GBTA survey to be insightful, fascinating and a bit frustrating.
 Some of the areas that popped out immediately to me were how low the bar is on mobile functionality, how travel managers really feel about technology, and what they need and want from it to better support their programs.